- Lyn's Author Page at Amazon.com

 - Celebrating 20 years of Lyn’s stories

 Katalagein.
 Sky Warrior Books, July 2013.
 ISBN 9781301610969.
 Available in several eBook formats from Smashwords and other vendors, incuding Amazon.com and Barnes & Noble.
-A collection of feline fantasy and science fiction short stories.
-This includes five stories for which this is First Publication.
+A collection of feline fantasy and science fiction short stories, including five stories first published here.

 Haast eagles have been extinct for a long time, so when Tina discovers an orphaned Haast eagle chick on her rooftop in the heart of Wellington, New Zealand’s capital city, she knows she’s found something special.
 But as Icarus growns and is on the point of flying Tina understands that the only way to ensure the eaglet’s freedom is to take him to Maori lands where a tribe can guard him.
 But a sinister scientist would rather study her bird in a laboratory than allow Icarus to be free.
 How Tina and her friends secure Icarus’s future, is a fast-paced exciting story.